steventang26/BST260-Final-Project/README.md

 2021 Fall | BST260 Final Project (Group 12)

-This is the final project repository for the Fall 2021 section of BST 260 at Harvard's T.H.
+This is the final project repository for the Fall 2021 section of BST 260 at Harvard T.H.
 Chan School of Public Health.

 ## Team Members
 The following students contributed to this project: